yadavanuj1996/algorithms-data-structures/algorithms/striver-sheet/a2z-sheet/16-dynamic-programming/2-1D-DP/3-frog-jump-with-k-distance/README.md

 The space complexity of this algorithm is **O(n)** due to the memoization array `memo` used to store the minimum energy required to reach each stone.

----

-Feel free to include this summary in your GitHub README to provide a clear and concise explanation of the `minimizeCost` function.